 After several steps through the European Union’s lawmaking process, the regulation is now in a consolidated draft.

-I want to focus on article 13a (in Chapter Ⅲ, Section 1: Transparency and modalities).
+I want to focus on the draft article 13a (in Chapter Ⅲ, Section 1: Transparency and modalities) which provides:

 Where personal data relating to a data subject are collected, the controller shall provide the data subject with the following particulars before providing information pursuant to Article 14: